llsoftsec/llsoftsecbook/book.md

 # Covert channels and side-channels

-A large class of attacks make use of so-called side-channels, which are attacks making use of so-called covert channels.
 Side-channels and covert channels are communication channels between two entities in a system, where the entities should not be able to communicate that way.

-A **covert channel**\index{covert channel} is such a channel where both entities intend to communicate through the channel.
-A **side-channel**\index{side-channel} is a such a channel where one end is the victim of an attack using the channel.
+A **covert channel**\index{covert channel} is a channel where both entities intend to communicate.
+A **side-channel**\index{side-channel} is a channel where one entity is the victim of an attack using the channel.

-In other words, the difference between a covert channel and a side-channel is whether both entities intend to communicate.
-If one entity does not intend to communicate, but the other entity nonetheless extracts some data from the first, it is called a side-channel attack.
-The entity not intending to communicate is called the **victim**\index{victim}.
+The difference between a covert channel and a side-channel is whether both entities intend to communicate.
+In a side-channel attack, the entity not intending to communicate is called the **victim**\index{victim}.
 The other entity is sometimes called the **spy**\index{spy}.

 As we focus on attacks in this book, we'll mostly use the term side-channels in the rest of this chapter.